botelhocpp/verilog_practices/README.md

-# verilog_practices
+# Verilog Practices

-Codes made in Verilog for learning purposes.
+Codes made in Verilog HDL for learning purposes.